Rdkang/woopaper/README.md

 ```bash
 git clone https://github.com/Rdkang/woopaper
 ```
-- This will compile the wooclock program and create an executable file in the `target/release` directory. and could can put in your chosen location and run like any other program.
+- This will compile the wooclock program and create an executable file in the `target/release` directory.
+And could can put in your chosen location and run like any other program.
 ```bash
 cargo build --release
 ```